Can Cats Eat Chocolate? A Guide on This Toxic Treat

 White Chocolate

 Due to its unique ingredients relative to the other types of chocolate, white chocolate has zero caffeine and close to zero theobromine.
-However, since it still contains theobromine and high amounts of sugar, white chocolate is still dangerous for cats and can lead to upset stomachs.
+However, even if it contains the least amount of theobromine, it's still dangerous.
+Plus, the high amounts of sugar can lead to obesity and diabetes

 The intensity of these symptoms ultimately depends on the amount and type of chocolate ingested.
-If your cat experiences any of these symptoms, we need to address the emergency immediately.
-In the meantime, here are the common symptoms cats face when they eat chocolate:
+In many cases, it’s considered a medical emergency when cats eat chocolate.

 Vomiting and Diarrhea